Esther-Godwin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions adds execute permission to all subdirectories in the current working directory excluding files for everyone
-12-directory_permissions creates a new directory and sets the permission for the directory 13-change_group changes the group owner to school for file 'hello'
+12-directory_permissions creates a new directory and sets the permission for the directory 13-change_group changes the group owner to school for file 'hello' 100-change_owner_and_group changes the owner and group of all files and sub directories in the current working directory 101-symbolic_link_permissions changes the owner and group of a symbolic link 102-if_only changes the owner of the file to betty only if it is owned by guillaume 103-Star_Wars plays star wars IV in the terminal